Why eat Naked?

 Sugar is a drug.
 Have you ever tried going on a diet without any form of sugar?
 We have - and it felt like something was missing in our lives.
 It affected our behaviour and thought processes.
 The s*** was real.
 Refined sugars should be avoided as often as you can.
 Excess amounts on a regular basis may lead to liver and heart problems, obesity and addiction.

 Have you ever eaten something and felt MEGA thirsty for hours afterwards?
 How about eating something with your hands and the flavour lingered on your fingers for hours or even days?
 Yeap, it was real tasty but was also monosodium glutamate.
 We once knew a chef who added MSG into all his salads and salad dressings.
-Gross.
-MSG has also shown to cause inflammation, cancer, headaches and muscle pains.
+That ain't cool.
+MSG has been shown to cause inflammation, cancer, headaches and muscle pains.
+Check out the medical studies below.

 Latest studies has found that milk and lactose intakes are related to cancer risks (prostate and ovarian), digestive problems, irritable bowels and allergies.
 In the end, the risks do outweigh the benefits and it is best to reduce intake as often as possible.